cs573-21s/02-datavis-7ways/Flourish/README.md

-This file includes index.html showing vis built by Flourish.
+This folder stores file used for vis built with Flourish.